veerak21/Team-Profile-Generator/README.md

 ## Installation:
   This application runs through Node.js.
-It needs the Inquirer package (version 8.2.4) using `npm i inquirer@8.2.4` command for collecting the user input and Jest framework using `npm i jest` command for running the unit tests.
+It needs the Inquirer package (version 8.2.4) for collecting the user input and Jest framework for running the unit tests.
+The Inquirer package and Jest framework are installed using `npm i inquirer@8.2.4` and `npm i jest` commands, respectively.

 ## Usage: